6e31636b/ms-sentinel/spike-5145.md

 | summarize count() by bin(TimeGenerated, 1m)
 | render timechart
 You: once it's proven, drop 5145 events for those two GPO paths with a DCR transformation until Tenable ships a fix.

+Timing check: when did each DC start flooding, and did it reboot?
+This one uses Sentinel data only.

+kql
+let gpos = dynamic(["FEF166EC-DD2C-4398-AFB4-EDFD99828835", "3C8BADF5-6CCB-4A47-8FAF-12E3155464F8"]);
+let flood = SecurityEvent
+    | where TimeGenerated between (datetime(2026-09-15) .. datetime(2026-09-18))
+    | where EventID == 5145 and RelativeTargetName has_any (gpos)
+    | summarize Events = count() by DC = toupper(SubjectUserName), Slot = bin(TimeGenerated, 15m)
+    | where Events > 1000
+    | summarize FloodStart = min(Slot) by DC;
+let boots = SecurityEvent
+    | where TimeGenerated between (datetime(2026-09-15) .. datetime(2026-09-18)) and EventID == 4608
+    | summarize BootedAt = min(TimeGenerated) by DC = strcat(toupper(tostring(split(Computer, ".")[0])), "$");
+flood
+| join kind=leftouter boots on DC
+| project DC, BootedAt, FloodStart
+| order by FloodStart asc

+Then, in Defender data only, find when the Tenable listener started on each DC and what launched it:

+kql
+DeviceProcessEvents
+| where Timestamp between (datetime(2026-09-15) .. datetime(2026-09-18))
+| where FileName startswith "Register-TenableAD"
+| project Timestamp, DeviceName, InitiatingProcessFileName, InitiatingProcessCommandLine
+| order by Timestamp asc

+How to read them together:

+Listener start and FloodStart within about 15 minutes of each other on each DC: the restart kicked off the flood.
+A BootedAt at the same time: the DCs were rebooted, for example for patching.
+No BootedAt: the restart came from a Tenable redeploy or a task restart, not a reboot.

+2. Which GPOs are affected.
+Sep 16 is the split point.

+kql
+let spike = datetime(2026-09-16);
+SecurityEvent
+| where TimeGenerated between (datetime(2026-09-09) .. datetime(2026-09-23))
+| where EventID == 5145 and ShareName endswith "SYSVOL"
+| extend Gpo = toupper(extract(@"\{([0-9A-Fa-f\-]{36})\}", 1, RelativeTargetName))
+| where isnotempty(Gpo)
+| summarize BeforePerDay = round(countif(TimeGenerated < spike) / 7.0),
+            AfterPerDay  = round(countif(TimeGenerated >= spike) / 7.0),
+            ReadersAfter = dcountif(SubjectUserName, TimeGenerated >= spike)
+    by Gpo
+| extend Increase = AfterPerDay - BeforePerDay
+| top 10 by Increase desc

+ReadersAfter is the number of distinct accounts reading each GPO.
+Normal GPOs are read by thousands of computers.
+The two Tenable GPOs should show only about 22 readers, your DCs.

+3. Proof that these two GPOs are Tenable's.
+This uses Defender data.
+It shows Tenable's listener program running from inside each GPO folder, and the Tenable files stored there.

+kql
+let gpos = dynamic(["FEF166EC-DD2C-4398-AFB4-EDFD99828835", "3C8BADF5-6CCB-4A47-8FAF-12E3155464F8"]);
+union
+    (DeviceProcessEvents
+     | where Timestamp > ago(30d) and FolderPath has_any (gpos)
+     | extend Evidence = "Program running from inside the GPO folder"),
+    (DeviceFileEvents
+     | where Timestamp > ago(30d) and FolderPath has_any (gpos) and FileName contains "Tenable"
+     | extend Evidence = "Tenable file stored in the GPO folder")
+| extend Gpo = toupper(extract(@"\{([0-9A-Fa-f\-]{36})\}", 1, FolderPath))
+| summarize Devices = dcount(DeviceId), First = min(Timestamp), Last = max(Timestamp),
+            SamplePath = take_any(FolderPath)
+    by Gpo, Evidence, FileName
+| order by Gpo asc, Evidence asc

+You should see Register-TenableADEventsListener.exe and TenableADEventsListener… files under both GUIDs, on your DCs.

+What happened, in plain terms

+Aug 26–27, Tenable was deployed.
+Whoever runs Tenable Identity Exposure installed its "Indicators of Attack" module.
+That created these two GPOs, probably one per domain, linked to your Domain Controllers.
+Each GPO puts a scheduled task on every DC.
+The task starts Tenable's listener program directly from the GPO's folder in SYSVOL.
+The listener collects security events on each DC and writes them into a file in that same folder, where Tenable picks them up.
+Sep 14, Tenable changed something.
+Tenable's service account (svc_tenablead) wrote a new listener file into that folder, most likely a new configuration or an update pushed from the Tenable side.
+Sep 16, the listener restarted on all 22 DCs.
+From then on, every DC has been re-reading the Tenable GPO folder in its own SYSVOL about 5 times per second, nonstop.
+Why it shows up in Sentinel: your DCs audit every file-share access.
+Each of those reads becomes event 5145, and the Azure Monitor Agent ships them all to Sentinel.
+That's hundreds of millions of extra events a week.
+Why it loops: the logs can't show the internal reason.
+The likely explanation is that the new listener version or configuration rescans its folder whenever the folder changes.
+That folder changes constantly, because every DC keeps writing its event file into it.
+Only Tenable can confirm this.

+Who's not responsible: your clients, attackers, RC4, MDE, and Semperis, which is only taking its normal daily backups.

+Also ask Tenable: the Tenable GPO carries audit settings of its own (audit.csv), so ask whether it's also what turned on file-share auditing on your DCs in the first place.